johntmcintosh/xcunsign/README.md

 ## Usage

 To unsign, call the script, passing in the version of Xcode that you want to unsign.
-The script will find the copy of Xcode in the `/Applications` directory with that version, and run [`unsign`](https://github.com/steakknife/unsign) on it.
-It will keep a copy of the original signed binary as `Xcode.signed` and then replace the `Xcode` binary with `Xcode.unsigned`.
+The script will find the copy of Xcode in the `/Applications` directory with that version, run [`unsign`](https://github.com/steakknife/unsign) on it, and keep a copy of the original signed binary that can be used to restore later.
+It also modifies Xcode's icon to indicate whether the app is currently signed or not.

-NOTE: When unsigning, the signed, original binary will be stored in an `artifacts/` directory located relative to this calling script.
-It's important to not delete this directory, otherwise you will not later be able to re-sign.
+NOTE: When unsigning, the signed, original binary will be stored as `artifacts/Xcode.signed` in a directory located relative to this calling script.
+It's important to not delete this directory, otherwise you will not later be able to re-sign and will have to re-download Xcode to have a signed copy.

 ```
 xcunsign 8.0